-In a perfect world, each person would pay a low rate that didn’t change yearly.
+In a perfect world, everyone would pay a low rate that didn’t change yearly.
 However, that’s not the case for anyone.
 Healthcare costs have steadily been on the rise with no end in sight.

 So it would be best if you advocated for yourself by exploring all of your options to secure the best medical insurance that’s also affordable.
 That’s not always easy when it involves Medicare.

-Thankfully, we can help lay out some of your choices in this matter.
+Thankfully, we can help lay out some of your choices.
 Exploring Medicare Supplemental plans in North Carolina can be an excellent first step.

-Beneficiaries value these plans because they’re easy to understand and use while also being standardized.
+Beneficiaries value these plans because they’re easy to understand and use while being standardized.